 Want to get extra creative?!
-Try out this insanely awesome Outlaw Kit From American Oak Barrel so you can Make Your Own Spiced Rum!
+Try out this insanely awesome make your own spiced rum kit!
 This is on my current Christmas wishlist and I realllllly hope I get it this year…

 Love making fun cocktails?
 Check out my Wild Berry Vesper for another fantastic drink!

 - 2 oz dark spiced rum

 - Muddle the lime juice, sugar, and mint leaves together in the bottom of a glass.

 - Add rum and fill the glass with ice.

 - Top the drink off with soda.